 The character Ray Arnold, described as white in Michael Crichton's source novel, is portrayed by Samuel L. Jackson, a Black actor, in the film adaptation.
 This constitutes a race swap.

-The film features Dr. Ellie Sattler and Lex Murphy in significant roles, but their actions primarily involve survival, problem-solving, and evading dinosaurs.
-There are no scenes depicting a female character defeating one or more male opponents in direct physical combat.
+The film features Dr. Ellie Sattler and Lex Murphy, who primarily use their intelligence, evasion, and technological skills to survive encounters with dinosaurs.
+There are no scenes depicting female characters defeating male human opponents in direct physical combat.

 All major characters in the 1993 film adaptation of Michael Crichton's novel "Jurassic Park" retain the same gender as established in the source material.
 There are no instances of a character canonically established as one gender being portrayed as a different gender.